 My research focuses broadly on topics related to health and well-being.
 Examples include the experience of autism, unexplained medical symptoms, burns, chronic illness and pain, virtual reality interventions in healthcare, interprofessional learning in the health sciences, overweight in pregnancy, the lived experience of disfiguring injury and chronic illness, community history, happiness, psychotherapy interventions and the therapeutic relationship.

 Prior to teaching and research posts, I worked in healthcare, having completed my nurse training and qualifications in 1994.
 I worked for some years as a staff nurse in the care of burns and re-constructive surgery patients.
 A strong interest in the psychology of health, illness and recovery led me to undertake a Masters' degree in Psychology at Sheffield Hallam University and then between 2001 and 2005 a PhD at Nottingham University (medical school).
-I am a Fellow of the Higher Education Academy, and have recently undertaken the ASPIRE mentor development programme at Hallam.
-I am currently completing my Diploma in Counselling and Psychotherapy, with a view to both teaching and practising.
+I am a Fellow of the Higher Education Academy.

 My areas of interest are:

 - Traditional and critical approaches to Health Psychology;

 Varied, focusing on

 Virtual Reality interventions,

 The experience and care of chronic pain and illness